Selindek/spring-data-jpa-acl/acl/README.md

 ## ACL rules

 You can build up your ACL rules using a few simple annotations.
 All of the following annotations have a String[] field where you can set a list of permissions.
 Permissions are represented by strings.
-The ACl uses the following default permissions: read, update, delete, all
+The ACl uses the following default permissions (CRUD): create, read, update, delete, all

 'all' permission provides all of the other permissions.
 Not only the ones listed here but any other permissions you use in your project.
 'read' permission is automatically provided if any other permission is present.
 (It's quite logical: If you have any kind of permission to an object i.e. you can 'do' something with that object then we can assume you can 'see' that object.)